GodotSteam/GodotSteam-Docs/docs/resources/external.md

+---
+title: External Resources
+description: A list of resources for Godot and Steam.
+icon: octicons/link-external-24
+---

 # External Resources

 We have quite a few tutorials and many more in the works but the more the merrier!
-Game development is hard enough so we have a list of all external resources we know about that might help you understand, or work with, Steam easier.
+Game development is hard enough so we have a list of all external resources we know about that might help you understand or work with Steam easier.

 {==
 ## Video Tutorials